Imagine the possibilities. Join the movement. @DowntownStLouis #STLCREATIVECORE

 PGAV kicked off the new year by asking top attraction managers what trends they were watching in 2018.
 A multitude of great opportunities are evolving to enhance the guest experience and visitor engagement with emerging technologies; read on to discover how today’s industry leaders plan to harness that potential!
 The Georgia Aquarium “Utilizing… Continue reading.

 – By Brian Bage, landscape architect [Taps microphone] Check.
 Check.
 I’d like to give a little PSA about Landscape Architecture.
 What is Landscape Architecture?
 Most people I encounter either have no idea or automatically connect it to your every day landscaper.
 The most common comments I get are, (1) “You should come… Continue reading.

-To fully understand the potential of virtual reality (VR) in attractions and destinations, we should briefly understand VR’s history outside the context of attractions.
+– By Steve Mohesky, visualization designer To fully understand the potential of virtual reality (VR) in attractions and destinations, we should briefly understand VR’s history outside the context of attractions.
 In 1965, the idea of a head mounted display (HMD) attached to a computer was born.
-It enabled the wearer to see a primitive graphical virtual world; but the sheer… Continue reading.
+It enabled the wearer to see a… Continue reading.

-In our final 2016 issue of Destinology, Curating a Creative Culture, we explored and celebrated the wonderful environment of PGAV Destinations, how we got there, and where we hope to go next.
-We conducted extensive research and numerous interviews – all of which could’ve provided enough content for a years-worth of Destinology.
-However, as… Continue reading.
+– By Ben Cober, director of business development and research In our final 2016 issue of Destinology, Curating a Creative Culture, we explored and celebrated the wonderful environment of PGAV Destinations, how we got there, and where we hope to go next.
+We conducted extensive research and numerous interviews – all of which… Continue reading.